TheNileDev/examples/python-flask-todo-list/README.md

 ## Status
 The application is kinda basic.
 You can view, add, update and delete tasks in a list.

+It has some nifty SaaS features, implemented with Nile:
+* Users can sign up and then log in to our application
+* Only logged in users can create, update or delete tasks
+* Tasks can be public, and then anyone can view them or private and visible only to their creator
+* Only the creator of a task can update or delete a task

+I'm a bit unhappy with how the authentication code interacts with Nile's APIs directly with HTTP requests, so I'm planning on adding a nice wrapper class soon.
+But more important...

-In this commit, it isn't event a real SaaS!
-Most of the SaaS features you'd expect are missing:
+Some SaaS features you'd expect are still missing:
-* Sign up
-* Login
-* Private task list

 * Invite others to collaborate on the same task list
 * Growth metrics and badges to the top users
 * Helpful onboarding nudges
-... and a lot more
+... and a lot more (open issues and let us know what else you'd want us to support)

 But don't worry, this is why Nile Platform exists - to make it easy to add all these features.